G98 G-Code and G99 G-Code: Canned Cycle Return or Feedrate Modes

 On lathes, the behavior of G98 and G99 is completely different.
 It’s used to set the Feedrate Mode.
 Think of it as how feedrate will be specified.

-G98 specifies feedrate per revolution.
-G99 specifies feedrate per unit of time, typically per minute.
+G98 specifies feedrate per minute.
+G99 specifies feedrate per revolution.

 Because it makes it a lot easier to deal with feedrates.
 G98 lets you enter the chipload of your tool as the feedrate.
 That’s pretty sweet because you can enter feedrates that are independent of the spindle rpms, which just saves you making calculations.